m7amdelbana/kotlin-firebase-todolist/README.md

 ## Development Server

-Run using Android Studio and the project will run connected to current project deployed on firebase and contains come default data to be rended in the android application.
+Run using Android Studio and the project will run connected to current project deployed on firebase and contains come default data to show in the android application.

 ## Further Help